Yasmin-ar/appdev/README.md

 	descriptions.

 	List of files:
 	README.md		this file.
 	screen.c		contains screen manipulation functions
 	screen.h		contains constant definitions and function declarations of screen.c testscreen.c	contains the code for testing the functions on the screen. makefile		contains the compiling rules
 	testcurl.c		contains the code for sending commands to php files comm.c			contains the code for the posting and responding to a specific server. comm.h			contains constant functions declarations and definitions to comm.c

 5. License and Copyright
 	This application follows GPLv2 copyright.

+6. Credits and acknowledgement